km-git-acc/dbn_upper_bound/README.md

 ## Computational effort to upper bound the de Bruijn-Newman constant as part of a Polymath project
 -----------------------------------------------------------------------------------------------

-As you may know, Prof. Terence Tao will be launching and moderating a Polymath project to upper bound the de Bruijn-Newman constant (dBN constant for brevity).
-This will involve both 1) an Analytic or theory part (hard math) to derive/refine several formulas and estimates, and 2) a computational part to check whether the de Bruijn family of functions H_t are zero free in the regions marked for numerical verification.
+As you may know, Prof. Terence Tao launched and has been moderating a Polymath project to upper bound the de Bruijn-Newman constant (dBN constant for brevity).
+This involves both 1) an Analytic or theory part (hard math) to derive/refine several formulas and estimates, and 2) a computational part to check whether the de Bruijn family of functions H_t are zero free in the regions marked for numerical verification.

 This repo is meant to facilitate the computational aspect.